Mikkomario/Utopia-Scala/Flow/README.md

   available, also

 ### Event-based pointers
-- Both mutable and read-only pointer interfaces that support mapping, merging, etc.
+Flow introduces both mutable and read-only pointer interfaces that support mapping, merging, etc.
-  - A critical tool when creating reactive systems (such as GUIs)
+These are a critical tool when creating highly reactive systems, such as GUIs.
-- These include full support for value change events
+All pointers have eventful versions, allowing your code to react to changes in their contents.

 ### Various data structures
 - Both mutable and immutable